 City, _[day]_ of month year.

 Dear Mr. Editor, Revista de Saúde Pública

-We submit to your appreciation the work “____________[title]_____________”, which is within the purview of the areas of interest of RSP.
-The journal was chosen due to the [insert the justifications of the journal’s choice for the publication of the manuscript].
+Thus, we submit to your appreciation the work “____________[title]____________”, which fits RSP’s areas of interest.
+The journal was chosen [justify the choice for the journal to publish the manuscript].

-I, (complete name of the author responsible for the submission), author of the manuscript entitled (complete title of the article):
+I, (full name of the author responsible for the submission), author of the manuscript named (full title of the article):

-I agree that the copyright related to the unpublished study [TITLE], approved for publication in the Revista de Saúde Pública, will be the exclusive property of the Faculdade de Saúde Pública, and it can be reproduced, in whole or in part, by any other means of disclosure, either printed or electronic, provided that the source is cited, giving due credit to the Revista de Saúde Pública.
+I agree that all copyrights referring to the manuscript [TITLE], approved for publication in the Revista de Saúde Pública, will be sole property of the Faculdade de Saúde Pública, being permitted its complete or partial reproduction in any other mean of publication, printed or digital, since the source is cited, conferring the due credit to the Revista de Saúde Pública.